 The last day as always is dedicated to take-off spots, so finally exploring Yerevan!

 First of all, when the time comes, closer to the trip, I’ll find a local guide to show me around.
 After the tour with a local, I’ll dedicate the rest of my time to walking around, shooting and absorbing the city.
 And because shopping is my travel disease I won’t miss the opportunity of visiting the Vernissage Flea Market – selling locally made jewelry, souvenirs, handicrafts etc. Tip: here you should practice hard your bargaining skills!

 Local dances in Yerevan

 You can join something completely authentic and local in case you come at the end of a month.
 Karin folk dance group organizes dancing ‘parties’ every end of the month for people to gather and dance to the traditional Armenian music.
-They are open air in summer and indoor in autumn-winter period.
+They are open-air in summer and indoor in the autumn-winter period.
 Check their events on Facebook (although it’s in Armenian, the date and place will be clearly visible.

 A very important place to visit!
 The worldwide famous brandy factory where you can experience the distilling, production, bottling processes and join a brandy tasting session.
 I’ll definitely book a visit to their facilities ;)

 Talking about the planned sights to visit during my day, walk-in Yerevan:

 - Morning picnic at either Lovers’ park or English park